dashingsoft/pyarmor/docs/topic/rftmode.rst

 * builtin name
 * import name

-What's RFT mode not changed?
+What does RFT mode not change?

 * argument in function definition
 * keyword argument name in call